utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaboration-overview.md

 ## Team usage limits

-Your team's usage limits are based on your [plan type](https://www.postman.com/pricing/) and any [add-ons](/docs/administration/billing/#purchasing-add-ons) your team has purchased.
+Your team's usage limits are based on your [plan type](https://www.postman.com/pricing/) and any [add-ons](/docs/administration/billing/#purchasing-add-on-resources) your team has purchased.

-Open the Postman usage menu to review your team's limits for custom domains, image and file storage, and integrations.
+Open the **Resource usage** page in your [billing dashboard](http://go.postman.co/billing) to see your team's usage of mock servers and monitors, APIs created, collection runner runs, image and file storage, flow requests, performance tests, integrations, and the Postman Cloud Agent.
+To open the **Resource Usage** page, do one of the following:

 * **Free users** - In the Postman header, select the menu next to **Upgrade**.
 * **Paid users** - In the Postman header, select **Team**.

-Select **Resource Usage** to view your usage period and detailed usage of mock servers, monitoring, custom domains, image and file storage, the Postman API, integrations, and the Postman Cloud Agent.

 > To learn more about the resources included with your Postman plan and what happens when you reach your usage limits, go to [About resource usage](/docs/administration/resource-usage/).

 <img src="https://assets.postman.com/postman-docs/team-dropdown-resource-usage-v9-25.jpg" alt="Team resource usage information" width="342px"/>

-Team members with the [Billing role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can [purchase extra blocks](/docs/administration/billing/#purchasing-add-ons) of monitoring requests, mock server calls, and custom domains in the [billing dashboard](http://go.postman.co/billing).
+Team members with the [Billing role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can [purchase extra blocks](/docs/administration/billing/#purchasing-add-on-resources) of monitoring requests, mock server calls, and custom domains in the [billing dashboard](http://go.postman.co/billing).

 ## Next steps